bfiessinger/wppedia/readme.txt

 Another way to restructure WPPedia is to use it's actions and filters to modify content.
 More about this will be available soon in the Documentation.

+### What is a glossary?
+A glossary, often called encyclopedia or wiki is an industry-specific word list with the corresponding explanations.
+It's very important that the terms defined are easy to understand and comprehensible.

-### How can your website benefit from a glossary?
+#### How can your website benefit from a glossary?
 Your website is likely filled with blog posts, shop products, case studies and more.
 Everything you need to get conversions, leads, etc.
+Providing a glossary on your website on the other hand is an ideal way to pass expert knowledge about a specific topic.
+It is a win-win situation for everyone involved: The user finds everything in one place and does not have to pull information "externally", you, the website owner, keep your visitors on your page.
-Having a glossary on the other hand can help you getting more website visitors which then may convert into customers.
+These visitors are then more likely to convert into customers.

-Providing educational and informational quality content you can significantly improve your website’s SEO and ranking on search engines like Google, Bing, etc.
+However, by providing educational and informational quality content you can significantly improve your website’s SEO and ranking on search engines like Google, Bing, etc.

 ### Free Features
 * Alphabetical glossary index / archive